-So life was full, and fun and filled with family and friends.
+Life was full, and fun and filled with family and friends.
 (A flurry of F's there!)
-Since my parents were strict they sent me to the same all girl's high school two of my sisters went to.
-The principal was a 6' tall, skinny as a rail, British spinster who sprayed you with every 's' word.
+Since my parents were strict they sent me to the same girl's high school two of my sisters attended.
+The principal was a 6 foot tall, skinny as a rail, British spinster who sprayed you with every 's' word.
 The VP was just as scrawny, just as old, and put the fear of Hades into us...she was Ms. Button.
 (A horse whinnies in the distance.)

 The walls around the school were 7 feet tall, and the only way in and out besides the front gate, was the bus entrance.